Petrus Norbertus van Reysschoot: Education and career

-He obtained, in 1773, the commission to illustrate the annual registers of the aldermen of Ghent, a job his recently deceased father had undertaken before.
+He obtained, in 1773, the commission to illustrate the annual registers of the aldermen of Ghent, a task his recently deceased father had been in charge of before.
 In 1774, he obtained the commission to paint grisailles for Saint Bavo's Cathedral in Ghent.

 For the 1781 Joyous Entry of Joseph II, Holy Roman Emperor into Ghent, the city built a temporary podium on the Vrijdagmarkt, a city square in the center of Ghent.
 Van Reysschoot was invited to provide the final decorations for the podium.
 He made a large painting that depicted the 'Loan Tribute of the States', of which two preliminary studies and three designs have survived.

-Van Reysschoot participated in various competitions to gain commissions.
-When it moved to the Pakhuis in 1785, the Chamber of Commerce of Ghent organized a competition to decorate its new premises, which was won by van Reysschoot.
+Van Reysschoot participated in various competitions to secure commissions.
+When moving to the Pakhuis in 1785, the Chamber of Commerce of Ghent organized a competition to decorate its new premises, which was won by van Reysschoot.
 One of the paintings he created for the chamber is now in the Ghent City Hall.
 It represents an Allegory of the Ghent trade.